 YSP is a school year program that runs from October through May each year.
 To get involved, fill out the application to the right on behalf of your classroom or youth group at the beginning of each school year.
 We schedule on a first-come first-serve basis, with preference given to long-term supporters of the program.

 YSP curriculum meets California State Standards through place-based learning.
 We offer tailored lesson plans to meet your group’s current educational focus and any special needs.
-We are excited to offer for the second year programming en español.
-An electronic copy of the curriculum is at the bottom of the page.
+We are excited to offer programming en español and have materials in Spanish and Chinese.

 We expect each fully participating group to complete a Community Action Project.
 This project takes what your group learns with YSP to the next level, engaging our communities through education, action, or change.

 Over 14,000 youth served since 1997.

 - 1499 student participants

 - 48 teachers served

 - 24 schools and organizations represented